Azure-Samples/azd-apic-sap/README.md

 See [these additional options](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart?tab=readme-ov-file#prerequisites--installation) for free and easy sandboxing with SAP APIs.

 Find more information about on adding OData APIs in Azure API Management [here](https://learn.microsoft.com/azure/api-management/sap-api?tabs=odata).
+For SAP API Management have a look [here](https://developers.sap.com/group.cp-apim-code-1.html).

 ### 1. Initialize a new `azd` environment